Ash-har Quraishi

-Ash-har Quraishi (born January 5, 1975) (pron.
-Usher Ker-AY=Shee) is an American broadcast journalist and national consumer correspondent for CBS News.
+Ash-har Quraishi (born January 5, 1975) is an American broadcast journalist and national consumer correspondent for CBS News.
 He is a former reporter for WMAQ-TV in Chicago.
 He was previously the chief Midwest correspondent for now-defunct Al Jazeera America at its Chicago Bureau.
 He has served as CNN's bureau chief in Islamabad.
 He later worked for WTTW-TV in Chicago and for the Chicago News Cooperative.
 He was born in Chicago.

 Early life and education

 A Chicago native of Indian descent, Quraishi graduated from Von Steuben High School in Chicago and from the University of Illinois at Urbana-Champaign.

 Career

 CNN

 Quraishi served as CNN's Islamabad Bureau Chief covering news from across Pakistan, based there within days of the 9/11 attacks.
 In 2001 At the age of 26 he was CNN's youngest International Bureau Chief.
-While at the network he reported on political and military tensions between nuclear neighbors India and Pakistan and the hunt for Osama Bin Laden on the volatile Pakistan/Afghanistan border.
+While at the network he reported on political and military tensions between nuclear neighbors India and Pakistan and the hunt for Osama bin Laden on the volatile Pakistan/Afghanistan border.
 He covered the 2002 kidnapping and murder of The Wall Street Journal reporter Daniel Pearl, providing live reports from the port city of Karachi.
 He was live from the capital of Islamabad minutes after the bombing of a Protestant church within the diplomatic enclave.
 Quraishi also covered the 2002 Pakistani elections and was the first western journalist to report the capture of suspected 9/11 planner Khalid Shaikh Mohammed.
 Following the capture, Quraishi conducted an exclusive one-on-one interview with Pakistani President Pervez Musharraf.
 Quraishi was honored by the South Asian Journalists Association for his coverage of the 2002 parliamentary elections.
 In 2004 he was named one of the top 50 South Asian Global Achievers in Mass Media by Triangle Media Group.